 - Ideally, have a Neo Geo ROM collection ready to test – These are booted by launching a .zip or .7z file via RetroArch.

-- To play games, you will ideally have a controller – The 8bitdo Arcade Stick is an excellent controller and is my personal preference for Neo Geo emulation.
+- To play games, you will ideally have a controller – The 8bitdo Arcade Stick is an excellent controller and is my personal preference for Neo Geo emulation, but another great choice is the 8BitDo Neo Geo wireless controller which is a great recreation of the original Neo Geo CD controller.

 Step 1 – Download Neo Geo BIOS Files